2013 South American Rugby Championship "C"

-The Confederación Sudamericana de Rugby (CONSUR) Championship C Division Championship took place between 1–7 December 2013 at Colegio Franco Costarricense in San Jose, Costa Rica.
-This was the second time CONSUR has run a 3rd division championship.
+The Confederación Sudamericana de Rugby (CONSUR) Championship C Division Championship took place between 1 and 7 December 2013 at Colegio Franco Costarricense in San Jose, Costa Rica.
+This was the second time CONSUR had run a 3rd division championship.

 Costa Rica hosted Guatemala, Ecuador and El Salvador, with the tournament played over three game days.
 The tournament was conducted as a single round robin tournament.

-Panama and Nicaragua will play a friendly international game.
+Panama and Nicaragua played a friendly international game.